Annie S. Chen

 [Code]

-We propose Robust Autonomous Modulation (ROAM), a simple framework for efficiently leveraging pre-trained behaviors to adapt to changing situations at deployment time.
+We propose Robust Autonomous Modulation (ROAM), a framework for efficiently leveraging pre-trained behaviors to quickly adapt to changing situations at deployment time.

 |